Authors & Illustrators

 Megan Kyak-Monteith is an Inuk illustrator and painter born in Pond inlet, Nunavut in 1997.
 She currently is living in Halifax, Nova Scotia and studying interdisciplinary arts at NSCAD University with a focus on painting.
 When she is not illustrating she can be found watching movies or working in her studio on large scale oil paintings.

-Books illustrated by Megan Kyak-Monteith:
+Selected books illustrated by Megan Kyak-Monteith:

 Tooma Laisa was raised in Iqaluit, Nunavut, where she feels at home most with her friends and family.
 She earned an Advanced Inuit Studies certificate from Nunavut Sivuniksavut in Ottawa.
 Over the years, Tooma has worked as a performing artist and enjoys educating others about Inuit culture.
 She also practises visual art such as drawing and painting.
 Aside from her musical and artistic interests, Tooma is always yearning to learn something new and take on opportunities to build her skills and knowledge for the betterment of herself, the community, and Inuit.

 Haana-SikSik Lavallée is originally from Rankin Inlet and Iqaluit, Nunavut.
 She is a jane-of-all-trades dabbling in various forms of art and expression through sewing, clay-modeling, spoken-word, crochet and illustrating to name a few.
 She studied fashion design in 2013 and is currently studying filmmaking in New Brunswick.
 When she is not focusing on her crafts or school, she is busy chasing her toddler.

 Books illustrated by Haana-SikSik Lavallée: